-Starting an online business is the ultimate path to freedom – especially if you’re planning a long-term relocation abroad.
+Starting an online business as a digital creator is the ultimate path to freedom – especially if you’re planning a long-term relocation abroad.

 But, for many people, knowing how to get started is the hardest part.

-I’ve been making money online since 2017.
-Here I’ll share my 9-step easy checklist for starting an online business this year.
+I’ve been making money online since 2017, so I know a thing or two about online businesses.
+Here, I’ll share my 9-step checklist for starting an online business this year.

 Affiliate disclaimer: I sometimes link to products and services to help cover the costs of running this blog.
 There’s no extra cost to you – and I only recommend products that I’ve both used personally and think are awesome.
 Thanks for your support! ❤️

-My 9-Step EASY Checklist For Starting An Online Business
+My 9-Step Checklist For Starting An Online Business

 These are the steps I’d follow if I had to start an online business from scratch tomorrow.